cuijiyao01/docker-k8s-training/kubernetes/k8s-bulletinboard/exercise_01_ads_db.md

 ## Scope

-Create all required entities for ads DB: configmap-init, configmap, secret and service
+- Create all required entities for ads DB: configmap-init, configmap, secret and service
+- Create a statefull set for the ads DB

 <img src="images/k8s-bulletinboard-target-picture-ads-db-3.png" width="800" />